HTTP Full Form – Hypertext Transfer Protocol (HTTP), HTTP Definition, HTTP Methods, Idempotent, Non-Idempotent, And Safe, Unsafe Methods

 11. HTTP TRACE Method:

-HTTP TRACE Method designed and used for diagnostic purposes.
+HTTP TRACE Method was designed and used for diagnostic purposes.
 The HTTP OPTIONS and TRACE Methods should NOT have side effects.

 12. HTTP CONNECT Method: